ricallinson/php-require/README.md

 * {Array}

-The `$module->exports` object is created by the Module system as a PHP array.
-Sometimes this is not acceptable, many want their module to be an instance of some class or a variable.
-To do this assign the desired export object to `$module->exports`.
+The `$module->exports` object is created by the Module system as a PHP array, you can add items to the array as needed.
+Sometimes this is not acceptable, many want their module to be an instance of some class or to be a variable.
+To do this assign the desired export value to `$module->exports`.

+    $module->exports["item"] = "My Item";

+or;

     $module->exports = new MyClass();